CiscoDevNet/csmp-agent-lib/README.md

 Test your Wireshark install by opening and observing the contents of the sample PCAPs provided in the folder `test/*.pcap`.

 ## TLV Support
-CSMP messaging implements RESTful idioms with payloads encoded as Type/Length/Value tuples  Value is encoded using Google Protocol Buffers.
+CSMP messaging implements RESTful idioms with payloads encoded as Type/Length/Value tuples.
+The Value is encoded using Google Protocol Buffers.
 The Protocol Buffer definitions of CSMP TLVs are contained in the .proto file located in the src/csmpagent/tlvs folder.
 See 'src/csmpagent/csmpagent.c' for TLVs supported by the agent GET and POST methods.